dankelley/whalestrike/joss/paper.md

 animal.
 This is particularly concerning for endangered species such as the North Atlantic right whale.
-Speed reduction policies have been developed and implemented, but simple considerations suggest that other factors, such as ship mass and prow shape should also be taken into account.
-An R package called `whalestrike` has been developed to address these issues.
+Speed reduction policies have been developed and implemented, but simple considerations suggest that other factors, such as ship mass and prow shape, should also be taken into account.
+An R package called `whalestrike` has been developed to address such issues.
 It has been used by
 @kelley_assessing_2020 in the development of a biomechanically based criterion for the lethality of ship strikes.
 However, this is just one purpose to which the package could be put.
 Accordingly, the goal of the present paper is to